laatabix/MarraSIM/README.md

 #### Data overview

 Data include shapefiles and data on the bus network, traffic, and mobility.
-These data come from different sources including online databases (OSM: OpenStreetMap) and websites (ALSA Company - Marrakesh) and official reports (PDU: Plan de Déplacements Urbains 2009).
+These data come from different sources including online databases (OSM: OpenStreetMap) and websites (ALSA: public transport company in Marrakesh) and official reports (PDU: Plan de Déplacements Urbains 2009).

   - **Shapefiles** : serve to build the simulation environment (infrastructure and visual aspects).
 The included shapefiles are: